st-h/vertx-mongo-streams/README.md

 The internal queue size can be changed using the `setWriteQueueMaxSize()` method.

 ### java
-the java implementation is found in package `com.github.sth.vertx.mongo.streams`
+the java implementations are found in package `com.github.sth.vertx.mongo.streams`

+#### Upload

+The GridFSInputStream allows to directly Pump data from a vert.x ReadStream (e.g. HttpServerFileUpload) to MongoDB AsyncInputStream.

 This snippet creates a fully working http server that persists a file to GridFS: